+Fall is my personal favorite time of year.
+Here at the nursery, budding time is concluding, apples are ripening, and the big tree harvest is just around the corner.
 Everything here at Stark Bro’s is nearing fruition.
 In football terms, we’re on the 10-yard line!
 And, because we grow our own trees, they are available to you for fall planting.

-However, if you feel comfortable planting in the fall, take care and plant cold-hardy plants and trees.
+However, if you feel comfortable planting in the fall, and you expect your soil to be workable, take care and plant cold-hardy fruit trees.
 This includes…

 • cold-hardy peach trees, which fair well for most northern gardeners.